BlazeMedina/Final_Project/README.md

 **Database:** PostgreSQL 11, AWS for data storage.

-**Data Cleaning and Transformation libraries** NumPy, Pandas.
-Matplotlib.
+**Data Cleaning and Transformation libraries** NumPy, Pandas, Matplotlib.

 **Machine Learning:** Scikit-Learn is the library used to perform data classification and Logistic Regression.

-**Dashboard** Leaflet Mapping API and geoapify for coding, Tableau??
+**Dashboard** Leaflet Mapping API and geoapify for coding, Tableau

 **Source Control** all code repository and readme files are stored in Github.

 ### Which tools will you use for each section?
 - Cleaning the data: We used Pandas library to clean data.
 This was done by
      1. creating dataFrames to select columns needed for analysis
-     2. using isnul().sum() to retrieve total number of null for each column and eliminate rows as necessary.
+     2. using isnull().sum() to retrieve total number of null for each column and eliminate rows as necessary.
-     3. describe() funciton is used to get averages and other stats to ensure data validation.
+     3. describe() function is used to get averages and other stats to ensure data validation.
      4. using dtype function to check and convert object and number fields.

-- Data Storage: PostgreSQL and AWS to store data and extract csv files for analysis.
+- Data Storage: PostgreSQL to store data and extract csv files for analysis.

 - Database Design: Quick DBD was used to create ER diagram for daatase table design.